 Professor Owen is responsible for the conception, development, conduct, analysis and writing up of a distinctive programme of epidemiological research (including current work funded by Wellcome Trust and National Institute for Health Research).
 He has planned and provided teaching in epidemiology and public health to undergraduate medical students and to postgraduate students from a wide range of backgrounds.

 He is also a reviewer for a number of general medicine, ophthalmology and specialist journals, including JAMA, Lancet, BMJ, Ophthalmology, American Journal of Epidemiology, Circulation.
-He is also a reviewer for numerous funding agencies including Engineering and Physical Sciences Research Council, National Institute for Health Research (NIHR), The Wellcome Trust, Medical Research Council.
-Professor Owen has been a member of the Research Funding Committee (RFC) for the NIHR Public Health Research (PHR) programme since June 2015, and he is an expert reviewer for the MRC UK Prevention Research Partnership (UKPRP).
+He is also a reviewer for numerous funding agencies including Engineering and Physical Sciences Research Council, NIHR, The Wellcome Trust, Medical Research Council.
+Professor Owen has been a member of the Research Funding Committee (RFC) for the NIHR Public Health Research (PHR) programme from June 2015 to June 2021, and he is an expert reviewer for the MRC UK Prevention Research Partnership (UKPRP).
 He was awarded membership of Faculty of Public Health by distinction in 2012.

 Current grants (as Principal Investigator [PI])